microsoft/qsharp-language/Specifications/Language/2_Statements/CallStatements.md

 # Call Statements

 Call statements are a very important part of any programming language.
-While operation and function calls can be used as an expression anywhere as long as the returned value is of a suitable type, they can also be used as statements if they return `Unit`.
+While operation and function calls, much like [partial applications](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/PartialApplication.md), can be used as an expression anywhere as long as the returned value is of a suitable type, they can also be used as statements if they return `Unit`.
 The usefulness of calling functions in this form primarily lays in debugging, whereas such operation calls are one of the most common constructs in any Q# program.
 At the same time, operations can only be called from within other operations and not from within functions (for context, see also [this section](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/QuantumDataTypes.md#qubits)).

 With callables being first-class values,